Macaroni penguin: Courtship and breeding

 Female macaroni penguins can begin breeding at around five years of age, while the males do not normally breed until at least six years old.
 Females breed at a younger age because the male population is larger.
-The surplus of male penguins allows the female penguins to select more experienced male partners as soon as the females are physically able to breed.
 Commencing a few days after females arrive at the colony, sexual displays are used by males to attract partners and advertise their territory, and by pairs once together at the nest site and at changeover of incubation shifts.
 In the 'ecstatic display', a penguin bows forward, making loud throbbing sounds, and then extends its head and neck up until its neck and beak are vertical.
 The bird then waves its head from side to side, braying loudly.
 Birds also engage in mutual bowing, trumpeting, and preening.
 Monitoring of pair fidelity at South Georgia has shown around three-quarters of pairs will breed together again the following year.

 Adult macaroni penguins typically begin to breed late in October, and lay their eggs in early November.
 The nest itself is a shallow scrape in the ground which may be lined with some pebbles, stones, or grass, or nestled in a clump of tussock grass (on South Georgia Island).
 Nests are densely packed, ranging from around 66 cm apart in the middle of a colony to 86 cm at the edges.
 A macaroni penguin will usually lay two eggs each breeding season.
 The first egg to be laid weighs 90–94 g, 61–64% the size of the 145–155 g second, and is extremely unlikely to survive.
 The two eggs together weigh 4.8% of the mother's body weight; the composition of an egg is 20% yolk, 66% albumen, and 14% shell.
 Like those of other penguin species, the shell is relatively thick to minimise risk of breakage, and the yolk is large, which is associated with chicks born in an advanced stage of development.
 Some of the yolk remains at hatching and is consumed by the chick in its first few days.